 If cabinets are nine feet or higher, it typically works best to build new cabinets that are stacked on top of your existing ones, with their own separate cabinet doors, as a single cabinet of this height would appear too extremely elongated.
 After refacing, your new ceiling-height cabinetry looks completely integrated and new, with no visible seams.

 We are also able to stagger the depth of the new cabinets to add dimension and interest, such as making the cabinets above the stove jut out an inch or two beyond the surrounding ones (like we did in the kitchen shown below).
 We are able to do this stylized way of stacking cabinets in kitchens where ceilings are lower than nine feet as well.

 If the height of your current cabinets doesn’t bother you, there’s no reason why you should feel compelled to extend them.
 Many people enjoy having the space above their cabinets for displaying decorative elements like plants, pottery, or knick knacks.
 However, if you feel that it’s just wasted space or want to give your kitchen a larger, grander feel, extending your cabinets is the way to go.

 Increase Storage Space

-If you’re not one of those people who likes to display things above your cabinets, that area becomes wasted space that could otherwise be used for the storage of seldomly-used cookware and other kitchen items you don’t need easy access to.
+If you’re not one of those people who likes to display things above your cabinets, that area becomes wasted space that could otherwise be used for the storage of seldomly-used cookware and other kitchen items you don’t need immediate access to.
 In a small kitchen with minimal cabinet space, that extra storage can be a lifesaver.

 Make Your Space Appear Larger